Academics and Courses

 Comparative Legal Systems: Alternative Dispute Resolution

-This course will be co-taught by Nancy G. Maxwell, Emeritus Professor of Law at Washburn University School of Law, and Calvin Hamilton, Senior Lecturer in Law, University of West Indies Faculty of Law.
-The course will provide a unique blend of doctrine and skills, including the theory and practice of international alternative dispute resolution.
+This course will be co-taught by Nancy G. Maxwell, Professor of Law at Washburn University School of Law, and Calvin Hamilton, Senior Lecturer in Law, University of West Indies Faculty of Law.
+This course will provide a unique blend of doctrine and skills, including the theory and practice of international alternative dispute resolution.
 Topics will include client interviewing, client counseling, negotiation, mediation, arbitration and hybrid dispute resolution processes.
 In addition to learning the theory and law of alternative dispute resolutions, students will engage in simulated exercises that will highlight the distinctions between the various alternative dispute resolution techniques.
 Special attention will be paid to alternative dispute resolution within an international/Caribbean context.